fractalLabs/lein-repetition-hunter/README.md

     $ lein repetition-hunter

+To get recommendations for specific namespaces:

+    $ lein repetition-hunter namespace1 namespace2

+If you prepend `DEBUG=y` you will be able to see the list of namespaces that will be analized

+like this: `Analyzing (repetition.hunter)`

 ## Disclaimer

-This is a work in progress, feel free to post issues, share PRs or contact @nes on clojure's slack.
+This is a work in progress, please post issues, share PRs or contact @nes on clojure's slack.

 ## License